Ayoralol/trivia-app/README.md

 ### Match 21

+- setup docker to create an image of the frontend
 - ??
-Get pages working and components made
-- ??
 Have working game by 1pm
-- ?? use docker on the game by 1pm

 ### March 20